adoptium/mirror-scripts/README.md

 # Remote trigger scripts and process

 triggerReleasePipeline.sh runs in Jenkins and only run by scheduler "0 H 17-20 1,3,4,7,9,10 1-5"
-It uses functions defined in common.sh and gets input from file releasePlan.json So the release champion should preper before each release by set the expected version in releasePlan.json
+It uses functions defined in common.sh and gets input from file releasePlan.cfg So the release champion should preper before each release by set the expected version in releasePlan.cfg